TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Deprecation/Index.rst

 ============================

 Deprecation errors are automatically being ignored in production context.
-If you need to disable them in development context you can do so in the :file:`AdditionalConfiguration.php`:
+If you need to disable them in development context you can do so in the :file:`config/system/additional.php`:

 .. code-block:: php
-   :caption: typo3conf/AdditionalConfiguration.php
+   :caption: config/system/additional.php | typo3conf/system/additional.php

    $GLOBALS['TYPO3_CONF_VARS']['LOG']['TYPO3']['CMS']['deprecations']['writerConfiguration'][\TYPO3\CMS\Core\Log\LogLevel::NOTICE] = [];

-*Note:* Due to how the configuration files are being merged, this disabling can only be done in :file:`AdditionalConfiguration.php` and not in :file:`LocalConfiguration.php`.
+*Note:* Due to how the configuration files are being merged, this disabling can only be done in :file:`config/system/additional.php` and not in :file:`config/system/settings.php`.

 For more information on how to configure the writing of deprecation logs see :ref:`logging-configuration-writer`.